ofunkey/Advanced_Data_Storage_and_Retrieval/README.md

 ## 1 - Climate Analysis and Exploration
 In this analysis, Python, SQLAlchemy and Matplotlib are used for the data exploration of your climate database.
-* Database: hawaii.sqlite file
+* First, use a database, hawaii.sqlite file and then
+* Choose a start date and end date for the trip
-* Create_engine to connect to your sqlite database using SQLAlchemy.
+* Use SQLAlchemy `create_engine` to connect to the sqlite database using SQLAlchemy.
-* Reflect the tables into classes and save a reference to those classes
+* Use SQLAlchemy `automap_base()` to Reflect the tables into classes and save a reference to these classes

 ### Precipitation Analysis
-* Retrieve the last 12 months of precipitation data.
+* Design a query to retrieve the last 12 months of precipitation data.
-* Select only the date and prcp values.
+* Select only the `date` and `prcp` values.
 * Load the query results into a Pandas DataFrame and set the index to the date column.
 * Sort the DataFrame values by date.
 * Plot the results using the DataFrame plot method.